Lincoln Heritage Funeral Advantage Review: Real Agent Insight

 The Funeral Consumer Guardian Society (FCGS) Membership

-FCGS membership provides funeral planning guidance and discounts, but most services are available elsewhere at minimal or no cost.
+FCGS membership provides funeral planning guidance and discounts, but most services are available elsewhere at little or no cost.
+The true value lies in the insurance, not the FCGS perks.

 Independent vs. Captive Agents